btwshivam/Real-Time-Disaster-Info-Aggregator/README.md

 - Intuitive user dashboard with real-time updates
 - Alert system for critical information

+## License
+Real-Time Disaster Information Aggregation is released under the MIT License.
+See the [LICENSE](https://github.com/btwshivam/Real-Time-Disaster-Info-Aggregator/blob/main/LICENSE) file for more information.

 ## Installation
 - [Fork](https://github.com/btwshivam/Real-Time-Disaster-Info-Aggregator/fork) and clone this repo:
 - Your newly forked repository can be cloned locally using `git clone <YOUR FORKED REPO URL>`.